v-ko/pamet/README.md

 # Pamet
 An infinite canvas for organizing information with text/images/links.
 Written using Qt for Python.

 ⚠ **Still in alpha** ⚠ - you'll probably encounter GUI bugs, but the data storage/saving is stable.
 Development is transitioning to web technologies for the front end currently.
-You can check out the progress (here)[https://github.com/users/v-ko/projects/1]
+You can check out the progress [here](https://github.com/users/v-ko/projects/1)

-The transition to a web stack is under [active development](https://github.com/users/v-ko/projects/1).

 ## Installation